What To Bring To Your First Appointment:

 2 – I’m looking for a therapist for someone else, but I don’t know how to bring the subject up to him/her.
 What should I do?
 Telling someone you think they should see a therapist can be daunting.
 Select an appropriate time and place to talk to them, with limited distractions.
 Approach them with empathy by giving them information, use “I” statements, and let them decide.
 You could say something like, “I really care about you, and I’m worried about you.
 I found someone that might be able to help change how things are now.
 I’m here to support you.
 Here’s the information, and I’m here for you when you’re ready to talk about it.”

 3 – Do you accept clients of all ages?
 I treat clients age 18 and up.
 I refer clients under the age of 18 to child therapy specialists.

 4 – Do you accept insurance?
-The short answer is: no. I am an in-network provider with Cigna insurance only.
-Clients paying with insurance will be responsible to pay according to their specific insurance plan.
-If I am not an in-network provider with your particular insurance company, at your request, I can provide you with a statement at the end of each month for you to submit to your insurance company for possible reimbursement.
+The short answer is: no. I am an out-of-network provider with all insurance companies.
+Each client will pay the private pay rate (listed directly below).
+At your request, I can provide you with a statement at the end of each month for you to submit to your insurance company for possible reimbursement.

 5 – What is the cost per session? $175/session for individuals and $200/session for couples.
-Sessions are 45 minutes in length and fees are collected at the beginning of each session.
+Sessions are 45 minutes in length.